totalnoMartina/moon-child-yoga/README.md

 While exploring options that make a good website I thought the idea of a button that brings you back to top of page when you scroll far down is a great one, I found out how to go about that on the link here: https://forum.squarespace.com/topic/10886-how-can-i-add-a-scroll-to-top-button/.
 Barbara Radovic, from Croatia, helped with word-proofing the text.
-I put a border around poster and a Gallery text which I found on this link here: https://www.pngegg.com/en/png-bxqal
+I put a border around poster and a Gallery text which I found on this link here: https://www.pngegg.com/en/png-bxqal In how to put images properly visible I had help from this link here: https://stackoverflow.com/questions/10189356/how-to-add-screenshot-to-readmes-in-github-repository

 # Content

-**
-- The text for the Home page was taken from Wikipedia Article A
-- Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
+The majority of content was provided by Dominka, the yoga teacher, she had cover letters and CV samples and many images taken by her friends all around
+The form was helped to be created by Dominika and a LinkedIn Course on HTML and CSS which there is a link for here: https://www.linkedin.com/learning/html-css-creating-forms/welcome
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+The icons in the footer and payment icon that directs to PayPal link were taken from [Font Awesome](https://fontawesome.com/)

 # Media